jamesbting/fundmore-challenge/README.md

 ## IMPORTANT NOTES BEFORE FIRST START:

-To prevent my API key from being released in the wild, you **must** create a file name ".env" in the with the following contents:
+To prevent my API key from being released in the wild, you **must** create a file name ".env" in the root folder of this repository in the with the following contents:

 REACT_APP_API_KEY=123456